Pakistan's premier defends the delay in releasing election results and denies the vote was unfair

 Kakar told a news conference that mobile phone service was suspended on election day for security reasons following a pair of militant attacks that killed 30 people in southwestern Baluchistan province a day before the vote.
 He said that security forces last week killed a key militant from the Islamic State group who was behind the elections-related attacks.

-He said he could afford a delay in announcing results “but not the terrorism or the terrorist attacks."
+He said he could afford a delay in announcing results “but not the terrorism."

-Kakar said the elections were largely peaceful, free and fair, and the process to install a new government could begin in the next eight or nine days, when the newly elected National Assembly is expected to convene.
+Kakar said the elections were largely peaceful, free and fair, and the process to install a new government could begin in the next eight or nine days when the National Assembly is expected to convene.
 He said the parliament will elect the speaker, deputy speaker and new prime minister.

-On Monday, thousands of supporters of Khan and members of other political parties blocked key highways and held a daylong strike in the volatile southwest to protest alleged vote-rigging.
+On Monday, thousands of Khan's supporters and members of other political parties blocked key highways and held a daylong strike in the volatile southwest to protest alleged vote-rigging.
 Separately, several nationalist and Islamist political parties in Baluchistan blocked two highways leading to Iranian and Afghan border crossings.

 Jan Achakzai, a government spokesman in Baluchistan, urged protesters to “show grace” by accepting defeat and moving away from the highways.